oist/Usiigaci/README.md

 ### Hardware
 A computer with CUDA-ready GPU should be able to run Usiigaci.
 We built the development machine in linux environment on an Alienware 15 with NVIDIA GTX 1070 8GB GPU.
-But Usiigaci has been verified working on the following machine
+But Usiigaci has been verified working on the following machines.
 1. Windows 10 64 bit on Alienware 15 with GTX 1070 8GB
-2. Linux 64 bit on Alienware 15 with GTX 1080Ti 11GB
+2. Linux 64 bit on Alienware 15 with GTX1070 8GB or with a GTX 1080Ti 11GB in an Alienware graphics amplifier
 3. Windows 7 64 bit on Dell Precision Workstation T7810 with Quadro M4000

+We see a high efficiency on running Usiigaci in a linux machine.

 ### Mask R-CNN
 #### our working linux setup